MateuszPawlowski/Theory-of-Algorithims-Project/README.md

 ![512example](https://user-images.githubusercontent.com/37144801/116615982-fa23ab80-a933-11eb-9c19-42c0ed5783b1.PNG)

 ## Instalations
 These are the instructions to guide you how to set up this project on your own device.
-This project was created in Ubuntu.
+This project was created in Ubuntu [3].

 <b>Step 1: Enable WSL</b><br>
-Firstly you will need to enable "Windows Subsystem for Linux" before installing any Linux distributions on Windows.
+Firstly, you will need to enable "Windows Subsystem for Linux" before installing any Linux distributions on Windows.
 Open up powershell as administrator and type in:
 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```